Denise Ferreira da Silva: Career

 Between 1999 and 2010, Ferreira da Silva was associate professor at the University of California, San Diego, where she served as the director of the Latin American Studies Program, the director of Brazilian Studies, and as associate director of the Centre for Iberian and Latin American Studies in the Ethnic Studies Department.
 In the department she also served as the vice-chair, and as the director of undergraduate and graduate studies.
 She was a visiting associate professor at the University of Southern California in 2006 and 2007, teaching in the American Studies and Ethnicity Department.

 Ferreira da Silva then held the inaugural chair in ethics at the School of Business and Management at the Centre for Ethics and Politics at Queen Mary University of London.
 She was also the director of the centre.
-In 2015 she was appointed as professor and director of the Institute for Gender, Race, Sexuality and Social Justice at the University of British Columbia in Vancouver, where she lives and works on the traditional, ancestral and unceded territory of the Musqueam First Nation.
+In 2015 she was appointed as professor and director of the Institute for Gender, Race, Sexuality and Social Justice at the University of British Columbia in Vancouver.
 She was also a visiting professor at the School of Law at Birkbeck, University of London and adjunct professor of fine arts, at Monash University in Melbourne, Australia.
 She has also been visiting professor at the University of Pennsylvania and New York University in the US, the University of Toronto in Canada, the University of São Paulo in Brazil, the University of Copenhagen in Denmark, and at the European Graduate School.
 From 2023, she has held the international chair in contemporary philosophy at the Department of Philosophy at the University of Paris 8, France.